michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 #### Final Presentation and final critique

 There was a 1-minute final presentation (elevator pitch) for the topic in class:
-This presentation was an exciting exercise as it allowed students to capture the critical points of their presence within a minute.
+This presentation was an exciting exercise as it allowed students to capture the critical points of their story within a minute.
 The experience of keeping the presentation concise and on the topic was good training.
 Hearing from other students presenting on different topics was also interesting.